Cauliflower-Crust Vegetarian Pizza with Mushrooms and Olives

 Make it a Meal: For a low-carb meal this would taste great with Ottolenghi’s Perfect Lettuce Salad with Radicchio, Radishes, Tomatoes, and Capers.

 More Interesting Pizza Ideas You Might Like:

-Low-Carb Crock Pot Crustless Pizza featured on Slow Cooker from Scratch
+Low-Carb Crock Pot Crustless Pizza featured on Slow Cooker or Pressure Cooker

 Bacon, Egg, and Cheese Breakfast Pizza from Barbara Bakes